ibm-cloud-docs/monitoring/core/service-connection.md

 ### Step 2: Setting a private endpoint
 {: #endpoint-setup-step2}

-After your account is enabled for VRF and service endpoints, you can configure a Sysdig agent to connect to an {{site.data.keyword.mon_full_notm}} instance through the private network.
+After your account is enabled for VRF and service endpoints, you can configure a monitoring agent to connect to an {{site.data.keyword.mon_full_notm}} instance through the private network.

 The monitoring service is available on both private and public endpoints.
 The monitoring service currently does not support only-public or only-private configurations.
 {: note}

-You can [configure the Sysdig agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent) to use the private network by using a private endpoint as the ingestion URL.
+You can [configure the monitoring agent](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent) to use the private network by using a private endpoint as the ingestion URL.
 To get information about private endpoints, see [Private endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion_private).

-What happens when you configure the Sysdig agent to use a private endpoint?
+What happens when you configure the monitoring agent to use a private endpoint?
 * Private endpoints are not accessible from the public internet.
 * All traffic is routed to the {{site.data.keyword.cloud_notm}} private network.